Amritaghateswarar-Abirami Temple: History

 There are several inscriptions in the temple belonging to the Medieval Cholas.
 On the southern wall in the central shrine, there is an inscription from the 13th regnal year of Rajaraja I indicating stipulation of paddy to the temple by a merchant in return to offer of land to the temple offered.
 Another record in the temple indicates the record (ARE 242 of 1925) of a gift of paddy to the temple by Rajendra Chola for conducting eight-day temple festival annually.
-A third record on the same wall indicates record dated to 1054 AD from the reign of Rajadhiraja Chola records a gift of land by a devotee to feed 17 devotees.
+A third record on the same wall indicates record dated to 1054 CE from the reign of Rajadhiraja Chola records a gift of land by a devotee to feed 17 devotees.
 The fourth record (ARE 244 of 1925) in the shrine from the period of Kulothunga Chola I indicates the Mahasabha of Tirukadavur selling 1.74 velis of land that had been lying fallow for 50 years.
 An interesting inscription from the outer precinct from the period of Rajaraja II indicates confiscation of lands from a custodian of a temple who colluded with Vaishanvites (worshipers of Vishnu).
 There are several inscriptions indicating donations for performing art, drama, dance and music.
 The temple is maintained and administered by the Dharmapuram Adheenam.